Bluford Shops products are not intended for children under 14.

-Bluford Shops is proud to announce N scale 70 Ton 3-Bay Hoppers in three different body styles.
+Bluford Shops has N Scale 70 Ton 3-Bay Hoppers in three different body styles.
 These ready-to-run cars feature: diecast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; slope sheet braces; separately molded vertical brake rod and lever assembly (a first on an N scale open hopper!); body mounted brake hose detail; coal load; body mounted magnetically operating couplers; close coupling; friction bearing or roller bearing trucks as appropriate for each road name.
 All road names are produced in multiple road numbers.

 70 ton 3-bay offset side hoppers first appeared in the late '20s and by the late '30s had become an AAR standard design with cars being delivered from a number of builders in large quantities to railroads across the country.
 The last of these cars were delivered in the mid-'60s and many remained in service through the '80s.